-Juhana Östberg, the Chief Designer of the Product Development department, has been working in the product development for MacGregor already from 2008.
-He says: ”We ended choosing SOLIDWORKS, because the software was easy to use and the product portfolio is extensive.
-Moreover, our local vendor PLM Group’s support has been important: The support service, personnel training and expert services have been an immense help for our company.”
+Juhana Östberg, the Chief Designer of the Product Development department, has been working in the product development for MacGregor already since 2008.
+He says: ”We ended choosing SOLIDWORKS because the software was easy to use and the product portfolio is extensive.
+Moreover, our local vendor PLM Group’s support has been important: The support service, personnel training, and expert services have been an immense help for our company.”

 ”Materials used in the products have been optimized so that we can use as many of the same materials in the products as possible.
 This way the material costs stay low.
 We have also optimized material strengths so the product will withstand the required forces in the tests.
 We have also optimized designs with SOLIDWORKS Simulation.
 The product has less material yet with a more sensible placement, and we have succeeded in lowering substantially the needed number of parts in the product.

 The importance of product safety in this field cannot be highlighted enough.
-Roni says: ”Balancing the quality of our products, that is the operability, safety and cost-efficiency, is our number one priority.
-All the components used in making MacGregor products must be highly cost-efficient, yet quality is not to be compromised.
+Roni says: ”Balancing the quality of our products, that is the operability, safety, and cost-efficiency, is our number one priority.
+All the components used in making MacGregor products must be highly cost-efficient, yet the quality is not to be compromised.
 Containers must not fall into the ocean, nor can the lashing products cause danger for their users.
 According to our calculations, there is at least one MacGregor device in every other seaborne vessel at this very moment.
 With the help of well-developed lashing systems and components, one ship can carry over 20 000 containers nowadays.
-Cargo sizes have grown substantially after I’ve moved in to this field, and the competition in this line of work has always been tough.
-To ensure our cost-efficiency and ability to compete, we constantly keep on thinking how to digitalize our value system and automatize unnecessary work phases.
-The unit at Kaarina is a centre of know-how, because most of the development work for cargo processing solutions takes place here.”
+Cargo sizes have grown substantially after I’ve moved into this field, and the competition in this line of work has always been tough.
+To ensure our cost-efficiency and ability to compete, we constantly keep on thinking about how to digitalize our value system and automatize unnecessary work phases.
+The unit at Kaarina is a center of know-how because most of the development work for cargo processing solutions takes place here.”